yorkcomputersolutions/learn-at-yorkcs/content/posts/2019-02-07-build-a-space-shooter-with-phaser-3-3.md

 And that concludes the third part of &#8220;Build a Space Shooter in Phaser 3&#8221;.
-As always, I welcome your suggestions, comments, and feedback!
-Do not hesitate to ask if you need help, I would be more than willing to answer any questions.
 If you would like to receive updates on new courses I release via email, feel free to fill out the [form][1].

  [1]: https://docs.google.com/forms/d/e/1FAIpQLSfSAg6xMDrk44pbmIlVUqLwjm9FHaKPdy_WcbHUmLWWyXMQag/viewform